hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdPostgres/MigrationsGuide.md

 ### Adding migrations

 You need to create a ``HummingbirdPostgres/PostgresMigrations`` object to store your migrations in.
-Only create one of these, otherwise you could confuse the database about what migrations you want applied.
+Only create one of these, otherwise you could confuse your database about what migrations need applied.
 Adding a migration is as simple as calling `add`.

 ```swift
 import HummingbirdPostgres